-Reviewed May 27, 2026
+Reviewed July 13, 2026

-What is Chin Projection?
+What is chin projection?

 The chin projection angle, also known as pogonion projection in cephalometric literature, is the signed angle between the glabella to pogonion line and true vertical.
 It captures how far forward or back the soft tissue chin sits in the sagittal plane, a defining parameter of the lower facial third.